qutang/mhealth-storage-format/event-filename.md

 ### EVENTTYPE

-1. local identifier for event types.
+1. Same as EventType but in uppercase.
 2. UPPERCASE style, allowed characters: *alphabets*.

 See a predefined [list](#) of event id and corresponding event types.